Passion Week

 Therefore, when they were talking (or writing) they all knew what they were talking about even if they used shortened terms.

 For instance, when they were talking about “the Day of Preparation” or “the Preparation Day” (Nisan 14th), they might just call it “the Preparation.”
 When they were talking about the “Day of Passover” (Nisan 14th), they might just call it “Passover.”
 When they were talking about the seven-day “Feast of Passover” (Nisan 15th through 21st), they might just call it “Passover” or “the feast.”
 When they were talking about the entire eight-day celebration of the “Day of Passover” and the “Feast of Passover,” they might just call the whole thing “Passover” or “the feast.”
 They didn't say to each other, “When are you leaving for the Day of Passover and the Feast of Passover?” or “When are you leaving for the Preparation Day and the Feast of Unleavened Bread?”
-They would just say, “When are leaving for Passover?” or “When are you leaving for the feast?”
+They would just say, “When are you leaving for Passover?” or “When are you leaving for the feast?”

 This is very similar to what we do in our modern-day society.
 In our modern-day calendar we have Christmas Eve (December 24th), Christmas Day (December 25th), New Year's Eve (December 31st), and New Year's Day (January 1st).
 But when we talk to each other about what we are going to do on these days, we don't usually say to each other, “What are you going to do on Christmas Eve and Christmas Day and New Year's Eve and New Year's Day?”
 Instead, we would just say, “What are you going to do for Christmas?” or “What are you going to do for the holiday?” or “What are you going to do for the holidays?”